Anglo-Italian Cup: Professional era

 From 1967, a place in the Inter-Cities Fairs Cup was awarded to the Football League Cup winners, but that season's winners, Queens Park Rangers, could not take up their place because UEFA did not at that time allow third-tier teams to compete in the Fairs Cup.
-When the same situation arose two years later with Swindon Town, a two-legged match against that year's Coppa Italia winners, A.S.
-Roma, was organised by way of compensation.
+When the same situation arose two years later with Swindon Town, a two-legged match against that year's Coppa Italia winners, AS Roma, was organised by way of compensation.
 Following the popularity of that event, dubbed the Anglo-Italian League Cup, and as a way to generate income to pay players' wages during the extended close season caused by the 1970 FIFA World Cup, the first Anglo-Italian Cup was inaugurated in 1970.

 For the first competition there were six English teams and six Italian teams.
 These teams were split into three groups consisting of two English and two Italian teams each, with two points being awarded for a win, one point for a draw, and a point for each goal scored.
 The final was contested between the best team from each country, and Swindon played Napoli at the Stadio San Paolo on 28 May 1970.
 Swindon were 3–0 up after 63 minutes, when violence started to break out.
 The match was halted and then abandoned after 79 minutes, with Swindon being declared as the first winners of the tournament.

 In 1971, the second edition of the tournament, Blackpool and Bologna were the two nations' best-ranked teams and contested the final at the Stadio Renato Dall'Ara on 12 June 1971.
 Prior to the match, tournament organiser Gigi Peronace stressed that it was imperative for an Italian club to win back the trophy.
 After 90 minutes the score was 1–1 and the match went into extra-time, during which Micky Burns scored the winning goal for Blackpool.